Aircraft ratings explained

 • airship.

-To operate an Australian (VH) registered aircraft as pilot in command or co-pilot, you must hold the correct category rating on your license.
+To operate an Australian (VH) registered aircraft as pilot in command or co-pilot, you must hold the correct category rating on your licence.
 However, you must also have the class or type rating for the aircraft you want to fly.

 For aircraft category rating requirements see Part 61 Division 61.L.2—Aircraft category ratings.